 Surveys of the four major creeks in the Santa Lucia Preserve were conducted by walking the length of the creek and recording qualitative observations.
 Baseflow conditions were described in detail and the locations of changing conditions were recorded with a GPS unit.
 The results were mapped in GIS.
 The 1990 surveys predate the use of GPS and therefore exact locations of changing stream conditions are not known.
 For comparison purposes, definitions from previous surveys which describe stream conditions have been retained.
-Furthermore, the maps presented in this report have been formatted similar to previous surveys to maintain consistency within the dataset.
+Furthermore, the maps presented in this report have been formatted similarly to previous surveys to maintain consistency within the dataset.
 The following definitions are used to describe sub-reach channel conditions (Woyshner et al. 2004;2005, Croyle 2007).

 • "Predominantly wetted channel: Flowing segments and/or strings of isolated pools, without reference to exact location of segments.
 Most pools contain at least some water, however riffles may be dry.
-In the 1990 and 1991 memos and field notes, these segments were referred to as "continuously wetted channel," but we have changed the phrase to avoid confusion with "continuously flowing" and to provide a more general definition that can be applied to all creeks.
-Some short sections of dry channel may be
+In the 1990 and 1991 memos and field notes, these segments were referred to as "continuously wetted channel1," but we have changed the phrase to avoid confusion with "continuously flowing" and to provide a more general definition that can be applied to all creeks.
+Some short sections of dry channel may be included, but the reach/sub-reach was defined as having predominantly wetted conditions."

-&lt;sup>1 "'Wetted channel,' as used in the 1990 and 1991 reconnaissance reports, described channels with sufficient moisture to sustain riparian vegetation reliably during droughts.
+1 "Wetted channel,' as used in the 1990 and 1991 reconnaissance reports, described channels with sufficient moisture to sustain riparian vegetation reliably during droughts.
 Generally, these were channels in which mature riparian vegetation could expect to obtain water from pools, underflow, or springs.
 In some cases, most notably Potrero creek, a 'wetted' channel had no expression of surface water, but we had reason to believe (often supported by digging in pools) that moist or saturated sands were within a few feet of the bed (Woyshner et al. 2005)."